Leriatod/CPP/CPP.API/README.md

-The purpose of this project is to predict cars prices based on their features.
+Web API project build with AspNetCore framework to provide endpoints for managing cars' data and estimating cars' prices based on their features.

-We use a car dataset (created from many resources) to train our model so it fits well.
-Neural network was used as machine learning technique to solve this task.
+To run this project:

+- make sure your target framework is net5.0 or higher

+- make sure you are in CPP.API folder

+- use "dotnet run" command